tweag/aws-secrets/README.md

   - users in the `quizzo-manage-secrets` group
   - programs on ec2 instances which have been started with the `quizzo-secrets` IAM profile

-To start an instance with the quizzo-secrets IAM profile from the CLI:
+To start an EC2 instance with the quizzo-secrets IAM profile from the CLI:

   `aws ec2 run-instances ...--iam-instance-profile Name=quizzo-secrets`

+To start an ECS cluster with the quizzo IAM profile, select quizzo-secrets-instances from the Container Instance IAM Role selection on the Create Cluster screen.

 Description
 ===========